• HOME

 The new building serves three adjacent pitches including training, juniors and seniors.
 The lower level comprises four senior change rooms, each fitted with an acoustic operable wall that allows them to be partitioned into eight youth change rooms.
 Other functions on the lower level include three referees rooms, a medical treatment room and a kit room to wash and store all playing and training strips.

-A concourse wraps around the upper level and will include grandstand seating for over 900 spectators.
+A concourse wraps around the upper level, serving a grandstand for over 800 spectators.
 Accessed from this level will be the kiosk and kitchen, clubrooms and bar, toilets, and a function space to seat up to 250 guests.
 Landscaping and walkways will improve pedestrian access and spectator experience throughout the site.

 Designed to UEFA standards to ensure suitability for high-level matches, Lightwood Park made the shortlist of potential base camps to host a visiting international team in the lead up to the 2023 FIFA Women’s World Cup.

-Stages 1 & 2 (change rooms and amenities) have been completed; stage 3 (upper level and grandstand seating) will commence construction once promised Federal funding is released.
+Stages 1 & 2 (change rooms and amenities) were completed in 2023; stage 3 (grandstand seating) was completed in 2025; the remainder of the works will commence once sufficient funding is secured.

 builder / Maveric Builders